 - Seek advice from CLIPP staff and/faculty ADLT and awards mentors.
 CLIPP will assist with appointing appropriate mentors.

-- Complete the Federation University Nomination Form (Docx, 222kb) for Citations for Outstanding Contributions to Student Learning.
+- Complete the Federation University Intention to Submit Form (Docx, 239kb) for Outstanding Contributions to Student Service Awards.

 - Comply with the CLIPP Calendar Schedule regarding timelines for institutional submission.

 Essential resources and forms